 Liberia: Conflict Profile

-The ACP power-sharing agreement ended the fighting and created a National Transitional Government (NTG).
-The NTG, supported by UNMIL peacekeeping troops, replaced the government under the 1986 constitution and ruled until elections were held in 2005, which returned Africa’s first democratically elected female president, Ellen Johnson-Sirleaf.
-In 2006 the Liberian Truth and Reconciliation Commission (LTRC), was established with a mandate to promote national peace, security, unity and reconciliation after 20 years of dictatorship and civil war.
-Liberia is a major beneficiary of international development agencies, such as USAID and DFID, which invest millions of dollars developing social programmes for communities to support peacebuilding.
-Since 2003, UNMIL has had a strong peacekeeping force mandated to protect United Nations staff, facilities and civilians, support humanitarian and human rights activities, and assist in security sector reform.
+The ACP power-sharing agreement ended fighting in Liberia and created a National Transitional Government (NTG).
+The NTG, supported by UNMIL peacekeeping troops, ruled until 2005, when democratic elections returned Africa’s first democratically elected female president, Ellen Johnson-Sirleaf.
+In 2006 the Liberian Truth and Reconciliation Commission, was established with a mandate to promote national peace, security, unity and reconciliation.
+Liberia is now a major beneficiary of international development aid, which sees millions of dollars spent on developing social programmes for communities to support peacebuilding.
+UNMIL has a strong peacekeeping force mandated to protect United Nations staff, facilities and civilians, support humanitarian and human rights activities, and assist in security sector reform.

 Last updated: February 2014.
 Background information published on Insight on Conflict is compiled by volunteer researchers and does not reflect the opinions of Peace Direct.
 For information on how you can contribute to this site, please contact us.

 Thanks for research and editing support on this page to Philip Paterson